Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 Shoppers want to be sure they are buying the right items.
 By reminding them of their items through every step, you prevent them from getting sidetracked and leaving the checkout page to double-check their cart.

-Displaying an order summary also encourages customers to maintain an emotional connection to their chosen item through the checkout process.
+Displaying an order summary also encourages potential customers to maintain an emotional connection to their chosen item through the checkout process.

 Additionally, doing this allows you to bypass a review page.
 Unless there are important shopping details to confirm (such as prescription information for glasses orders), we recommend skipping a final review page to eliminate this extra step in the checkout process.

-6. Auto-fill shipping and billing addresses.
+2. Autofill shipping and billing addresses.

 There’s a reason why so many eCommerce businesses auto-select customers’ shipping and billing addresses to be the same: It makes the checkout process much easier for users.
 (We’ve verified it with our own testing, too).

-The majority of customers will have the same billing and shipping addresses, so we encourage auto-populating or auto-selecting the second address form field on your checkout page design.
+Most customers will have the same billing and shipping addresses, so we encourage auto-populating or auto-selecting the second address form field on your checkout page design.
 However, keep this checkbox highly visible for the percentage of customers who will use two separate addresses.

-7. Provide estimated shipping or arrival date.
+3. Provide estimated shipping or arrival date.

 “Estimated” is the key word here.
 Emphasize that dates are subject to change to prevent disappointed customers from bombarding your customer service teams.